 106. Desreumaux P, Dubuquoy L, Nutten S, Peuchmaur M, Englaro W, Schoonjans K, Derijard B, Desvergne B, Wahli W, Chambon P, et al. Attenuation of colon inflammation through activators of the retinoid X receptor (RXR)/peroxisome proliferator-activated receptor gamma (PPARgamma) heterodimer.
 A basis for new therapeutic strategies.
 J Exp Med.
 2001;193:827–838.
 [PMC free article] [PubMed]

 107. Lewis JD, Lichtenstein GR, Stein RB, Deren JJ, Judge TA, Fogt F, Furth EE, Demissie EJ, Hurd LB, Su CG, et al. An open-label trial of the PPAR-gamma ligand rosiglitazone for active ulcerative colitis.
 Am J Gastroenterol.
 2001;96:3323–3328.
 [PubMed]

 108. Göttlicher M, Widmark E, Li Q, Gustafsson JA.
 Fatty acids activate a chimera of the clofibric acid-activated receptor and the glucocorticoid receptor.
 Proc Natl Acad Sci USA.
 1992;89:4653–4657.[PMC free article] [PubMed]

-The information herein on "Nutritional Regulation for Inflammatory Bowel Disease" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Nutritional Regulation for Inflammatory Bowel Disease" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.